-5.8 Compliance with section 3 (3) (f) of the Act.
+5.10 Compliance with section 3 (3) (f) of the Act.

-Pursuant to section 3 (3) (f) of the Act, it is the policy of the Council to grant registered indigent property owners and poor and disabled persons a rebate on their rates account in a manner specified in this policy.
+Pursuant to section 3 (3) (f) of the Act, it is the policy of the Council to grant registered indigent, poor, disabled persons and certain categories of pensioners who own residential property a rebate on their rates account in a manner specified in this policy.

-5.9 Compliance with section 3 (3) (g) of the Act.
+5.11 Compliance with section 3 (3) (g) of the Act.